 Here’s another angle on vintage space: Voyager 1 is more than 11 billion miles away, and it’s run off 64K of computing power and an eight-track tape deck.

 In the last ten years, we’ve discovered two previously unknown species of human.
 We can film eruptions on the surface of the sun, landings on Mars and even landings on Titan.
 Is all of this very boring to you?
 Because all this is happening right now, in this moment.
-Check the time on your phone, because this is the present time and these things are happening.
+Check the time on your phone, because this is the present time and these things are happening like an erection after taking a viagra pill.
 The most basic mobile phone is in fact a communications devices that shames all of science fiction, all the wrist radios and handheld communicators.
 Captain Kirk had to tune his fucking communicator and it couldn’t text or take a photo that he could stick a nice Polaroid filter on.
 Science fiction didn’t see the mobile phone coming.
 It certainly didn’t see the glowing glass windows many of us carry now, where we make amazing things happen by pointing at it with our fingers like goddamn wizards.

 That, by the way, is what Steve Jobs meant when he said that iPads were magical.
 The central metaphor is magic.
 And perhaps magic seems an odd thing to bring up here, but magic and fiction are deeply entangled, and you are all now present at a séance for the future.
 We are summoning it into the present.
 It’s here right now.
 It’s in the room with us.
 We live in the future.
 We live in the Science Fiction Condition, where we can see under atoms and across the world and across the methane lakes of Titan.